 Storing change metadata is fully implemented in the 2.15 release, and is the default for new sites.

 Storing account data is fully implemented in the 2.15 release.
 Account data is migrated automatically during the upgrade process by running

-Account and change metadata on the servers behind
+Account, group and change metadata on the servers behind

 googlesource.comis fully migrated to NoteDb.
 In other words, if you use gerrit-review, you’re already using NoteDb.